ycruzb/ministore/README.md

 ## Unit testing

-Testing some element appearance and some reducer behaviors, using Jest and React Testing Library
+Testing some element appearance and some reducer behaviors, using Jest and React Testing Library.

 ```bash
 npm run test